A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 User-generated content, or user-complemented content, can be an effective way to allow other parties to work for you.
 It can also serve as a dynamic mid- and bottom-of-the-funnel tactic.

-If the goal of a realtor is to obtain new customers and sell more homes, then customer quotes, video testimonials and success stories confirming his or her expertise go a long way toward assuaging any prospect fears.
-Much of real estate still conforms to a word-of-mouth marketing model, and testimony from friends, followers and clients is a linchpin for prospecting and client onboarding.
+If the goal is to obtain new customers and sell more homes, then customer quotes, video testimonials and success stories confirming a realtor’s expertise go a long way toward assuaging any prospect fears.
+Much of real estate still conforms to a word-of-mouth marketing model, and testimony from friends, followers and clients is a linchpin for prospecting and potential client onboarding.

-Data attests to this fact, as social proof – people copying the actions of others – is an unbreakable influence in our everyday lives, and also in marketing.
-Ninety-two percent of people trust the recommendations of their peers, and 70 percent trust recommendations from people they don’t even know.
+Data attests to this fact, as social proof – people copying the actions of others – is an unbreakable influence in our everyday lives (and marketing, too).
+92% of people trust the recommendations of their peers, and 88% of global respondents trust recommendations from people they know more than any other channel.

 By featuring user reviews and satisfied clients on real estate websites and profiles, marketers can convert social proof into tangible ROI.